kendricktan/ledger-analytics/README.md

 # Query Examples
 Don't insert the `$` character.

-You can query multiple accounts by separating each account with a space, or exclude certain accounts by adding `and not <account>` in front of them.
+You can query multiple accounts by separating each account with a space (e.g. `assets liabilities`), or exclude certain accounts by adding `and not <account>` in front of them (e.g. `expenses and not expenses:food`).

 ### Overview
 ```